abcsFrederick/CHAMPAGNE/docs/guide/output.md

 `bigwigs/` contains the bigwig files for each sample; one before removing input reads (`{id}.bw`) and one with input reads removed (`{id}.inputnorm.bw`).

-These are normalized with the method set by the `deeptools_normalize_using` parameter.
+These are normalized with the method set by the `deeptools_normalize_samples` parameter.

 If using a spike-in genome, these are normalized according the spike-in parameters set.
 See the [Spike-in normalization doc](spike-in.md) for more